ope-tech/laravel-ses/README.md

 ```

 ### Running setup
-Run command in **production** to setup Amazon email notifications to track opens, bounces, rejects, complaints and deliveries.
-Make sure in your configuration your app URL is set correctly and routes setup by this package are working.
-Next figure
+Make sure in your APP_URL (in .env) is set correctly, matching your sending domain.
-out what is the name of the domain your emails come out from.
-If it is same as primary app domain no worries just enter
-that address.
-If you do send email for multiple domains (i.e. multi tenant application) you can set multiple domain
+If you do send email for multiple domains (i.e. multi tenant application) you can set multiple domains
 using this command.

 > You need to have SES domain ready before continuing

-This command automatically configures your SES domain to send SNS notifications that
+The setup command automatically configures your SES domain to send SNS notifications that
 trigger call backs to your Laravel application.

 ```